 For years, Sun Pools has been a leader in the manufacturing of quality one-piece fiberglass swimming pools.
 Utilizing the latest technology, all Sun Pools are handcrafted and finished with a modified epoxy skin-coat resin, along with structural ribs and a reinforced coping.

-With all of our poor models, you can expect:
+With all of our pool models, you can expect:

 The largest part of any inground swimming pool project is actually building the swimming pool shell.
 Sun Pools are built in the factory and arrive on site with a finished fiberglass shell ready to be installed saving weeks of construction time.

 Sun’s fiberglass pools feature a smooth comfortable interior surface that won’t snag your swimsuit or skin and require minimum chemical treatment.
 The pools surface won’t need to be replaced like a vinyl liner pool or acid washed or re-coated like a concrete pool.
 Lowest operating costs of any inground pool!!!